bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/1 Particle Dynamics – Linear motion/1 Kinematics/acceleration.md

 #### Define mathamatically
 ## Acceleration
-We already have [[Speed, velocity and acceleration]], which describes how integration and differentiation can relate the different things, but here we are going to do a more comprehensive description.
+We already have [[Speed, velocity and acceleration]], but heres some more:

 > ### $$ a = \frac{dv}{dt} = v \frac{dv}{ds} $$
 >> where: